Westchester’s Contact Lens Center

 A good contact lens fit starts with a thorough eye exam to ensure the most up-to-date prescription and rules out any pre-existing conditions that could interfere with contact lens wear.

 We will determine the best fitting lens based on your lifestyle needs, the shape and health of your eye.
 In most cases, you’ll have the opportunity to try lenses on the same day as your exam.
 You can even go home with a few samples before making a final decision.

-Our Hartsdale optometrists follow up the initial fitting and then make any necessary changes in fit or materials to get you the best possible fit.
+Our optometrist, Dr. Arlene Schwartz, will follow up on the initial fitting and then make any necessary changes in fit or materials to get you the best possible fit.
 We teach all our patients proper contact lens care and also possible consequences if proper care is not taken.
 Then we continue with long-term follow-up to monitor the condition of the lenses and to ensure that proper hygiene is being maintained.